-DEATH COMES TWICE: Who will be next?” – Each month, a wheelchair user is brutally murdered, found drugged and bereft of clothes.
+Who will be next?” – Each month, a wheelchair user is brutally murdered, found drugged and bereft of clothes.
 Deemed a signature killing, every wheelchair user in Flanders is at risk.
-The clock is ticking to find the perpetrators BEFORE the next month…
+The clock is ticking to find the perpetrator BEFORE the next month…

 As a well as offering a fast-paced story prompting the reader to turn every page, FAAS KRAMER offers a unique, autobiographic understanding of paraplegia.
 This exciting suspense story is guaranteed to tickle your imagination, shock your mind and touch your heart.

 EXTRACT: CHAPTER 1